terraframe/common-geo-registry-specification/1.0/registry-interface/model.md

 # Location Model Definitions

 ### GeoObject
-Defines an object in the Common Geo-Registry.
+Defines a representation of an object returned from a request to the Common Geo-Registry.

-All properties have a reference to type Attribute so that name and label properties can both be localized.

 ```
 {